Faith • Service • Excellence

 We will automatically process the participation fees through the incidental account you have set up through FACTS.

-We will process it as one payment UNLESS you notify Kirby Willoughby at kwilloughby@lexingtonchristian.org that you wish to spread it into 3+ payments.
+We will process it as one payment UNLESS you notify Katie Taylor at ktaylor@lexingtonchristian.org that you wish to spread it into 3+ payments.

 For fall sports we will charge on August 5th.
 You will receive an email from FACTS stating that a charge has been added to your account and that it will be deducted in 10 business days from the day you receive that email.

-You will pay for the grade your child is in.
-For example, if they are in junior high and playing on a high school team you pay the junior high price.
+You will pay for the level of team on which your child plays.
+For example, if your child is in junior high and playing on a high school team, you pay the high school fee.

 Banner sales can help offset some if not all the cost.
 The contract and banner information can be found here.